Commiat uses the OpenRouter API with Google Gemini 2.5 Flash Lite to generate perfect commit messages based on your staged changes.

 Review, edit, or cancel the suggested commit before it's finalized to maintain full control.

-Choose your preferred AI model with the OPENROUTER_MODEL
+Choose your preferred AI model with the

-setting (defaults to Gemini Flash).
+setting (defaults to Gemini 2.5 Flash Lite).

 Guided configuration when first run, securely saving your OpenRouter API key to the global config.